leoh037/nautical/README.md

 # nautical
-The run the test case:
+To run the test case:

 1. Clone the project repo into your local machine
 2. Navigate to the project directory in your local machine